RoshanRajcmd/myreads-web-app/README.md

+#MyRead
+A Web Application to Track Your Book Reading Progress.
+Search and Add the books you wish to read in your very own list maintained under your email account.

-# Tech Stack and Frameworks
+## Tech Stack and Frameworks

 * React.js
 * Tailwind
 * Font Awesome